sellerpoint-gmbh/amazon-api-mock/README.md

 ### `api/types`

 - Types are automatically generated from the OpenAPI spec with `npm run generate:types`
-- Do not modify these files directly
+- Do not modify these files directly.
+Modify the `openapi.json` file instead.

 ### `lib`